Lua123123/MegaAppDocs/MegaApp.md

             return callback?.error()
         }
     }
-# get method corresponding to params
+# Get method corresponding to params called from SDK
 val mt = this@MiniAppGatewaySDK::class.java.getMethod(method, *(params.toTypedArray()))
-# call method with params
+# Call method with params called from SDK and return data to SDK
 val result = mt.invoke(this@MiniAppGatewaySDK, *(list.toTypedArray())) as?
 String
+#